 Glenys is one of Australia’s most experienced animal advocates.
-From rural beginnings on a Victorian dairy farm to heading up Australia’s most effective animal advocacy group, her interest in animal welfare and work in the field has spanned over three decades.
+From rural beginnings on a Victorian dairy farm to heading up Australia’s most effective animal advocacy group, her work to put animal welfare on community and government agendas has spanned over four decades.

 After obtaining a degree in Behavioural Science, Glenys turned her attention to animal protection and is a quiet force behind many of the historic changes in Australian animal policy.